HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 If you do that in the future, you may want to check for a newer version.
-To do that, go to this [GitHub page](https://github.com/home-assistant/os-agent/releases) Scroll to the newest assets and right-click on the asset called os-agent_%Newest Version%_linux_**aarch64.deb** Then click on **copy link address** and put it in the command below
+To do that, go to this [GitHub page](https://github.com/home-assistant/os-agent/releases) Scroll to the newest assets and right-click on the asset called os-agent_%Newest Version%_linux_**aarch64.deb** Hit right click while hovering the file.
+Then click on **copy link address** and put it in the command below.
 ```
 wget %Your above copied link%
 ```
-It should then look like the following example except the version-number
+It should then look like the following example except the version-number.
 ```
 wget https://github.com/home-assistant/os-agent/releases/download/1.6.0/os-agent_1.6.0_linux_aarch64.deb
 # You can type "ls" to ensure the download was succesful
 ```

 # Install os-agent
-To do that, we use dpkg
+To do that, we use dpkg.
-Using Tab, the filename completes itself after a few characters
+Using Tab, the filename completes itself after a few characters.
 ```
 dpkg -i os-agent_%Your Version Number_linux_x86_64.deb
 ```